yiisoft/jquery-pjax/README.md

 pjax is a jQuery plugin that uses ajax and pushState to deliver a fast browsing experience with real permalinks, page titles, and a working back button.

-pjax works by grabbing html from your server via ajax and replacing the content of a container on your page with the ajax'd html.
-It then updates the browser's current URL using pushState without reloading your page's layout or any resources (JS, CSS), giving the appearance of a fast, full page load.
-But really it's just ajax and pushState.
+pjax works by fetching HTML from your server via ajax and replacing the content of a container element on your page with the loaded HTML.
+It then updates the current URL in the browser using pushState.
+This results in faster page navigation for two reasons:

+* No page resources (JS, CSS) get re-executed or re-applied;
+* If the server is configured for pjax, it can render only partial page contents and thus avoid the potentially costly full layout render.

 For [browsers that don't support pushState][compat] pjax fully degrades.